Markets are changing

 My parents ran a shop in a small town in the West of Ireland.
 First it was a gift store and, as business was slow, they converted it into a toy store, then a video store and finally into a DVD store.
 Luckily when that market no longer existed they were ready to retire.

-In fact the research on leadership and adult development shows that current conditions are already exceeding the mental and emotional capacities of most leaders today.
+Research on leadership and adult development shows that current conditions are already exceeding the mental and emotional capacities of most leaders today.
 An IBM Global CEO Survey found that the great majority of CEOs expect that business complexity is going to increase, and more than half doubt their ability to manage it.
 Conclusions from several studies conducted with big samples in the US show that approximately 5% of leaders in the West operate with the mental and emotional capacity needed to manage complex, systemic change and reliably generate organisational transformation.

-- Process complex information and how they relate to the systems, contexts and frameworks which surround them
+- Process complex information and how they relate to the systems, contexts, and frameworks which surround them.

-- Shift perspectives and how they relate to the perspectives of those they know, the wider social environment and the way their actions affect the results that are created
+- Shift perspectives and how they relate to the perspectives of those they know, the wider social environment and the way their actions affect the results that are created.

-- Observe themselves, their thoughts, feelings and responses to the world and how they respond back
+- Observe themselves, their thoughts, feelings, and responses to the world and how they respond back.

 In the highly-popular Harvard Business Review article called “Seven Transformations of Leadership.”
-Bill Torbett’s eight stage model of leadership, is profiled.
+Bill Torbett’s eight-stage model of leadership, is profiled.
 The model is based upon 40 years of research involving tens of thousands of adults, among them thousands of leaders.

 The following stages of development are most relevant to leaders:

-Expert: Technical contributor – 38% of leaders profiled
+Expert: Technical contributor – 38% of leaders profiled.

-- Rules by logic and expertise
+- Rules by logic and expertise.

-- Can take perspectives of those that are ‘like me and people I know’
+- Can take perspectives of those that are ‘like me and people I know’.

-- Judges own thoughts/feelings as right or wrong
+- Judges own thoughts/feelings as right or wrong.

-Achiever: Meets strategic goals – 30% of leaders profiled
+Achiever: Meets strategic goals – 30% of leaders profiled.

-- Seeks for ‘best fit’ answers to meet strategic goals
+- Seeks for ‘best fit’ answers to meet strategic goals.

-- Needs to be reminded to take the perspective of those who are very different
+- Needs to be reminded to take the perspective of those who are very different.

-- Can articulate own thoughts and feelings but less able to see assumptions and beliefs behind them
+- Can articulate own thoughts and feelings but less able to see assumptions and beliefs behind them.

-Individualist: Generates unique structures to manage the gap between strategy and performance – 10% of leaders profiled
+Individualist: Generates unique structures to manage the gap between strategy and performance – 10% of leaders profiled.

-- Solutions often less easy to define or defend, as more interested in exploring options and possibilities
+- Solutions often less easy to define or defend, as more interested in exploring options and possibilities.

-- Curious about new perspectives and begins to see how they might be affecting the relationship by their own way of perceiving
+- Curious about new perspectives and begins to see how they might be affecting the relationship by their own way of perceiving.

-- Detailed awareness of own inner process and conflicts, becoming increasingly aware of how their unique experience has shaped their responses
+- Detailed awareness of own inner process and conflicts, becoming increasingly aware of how their unique experience has shaped their responses.

-Strategist: Generates personal and organisational transformations – 4% of leaders profiled
+Strategist: Generates personal and organisational transformations – 4% of leaders profiled.

-- Manages own emotional response, conflicts and internal patterns in the moment or puts them aside for reflection later
+- Manages own emotional response, conflicts and internal patterns in the moment or puts them aside for reflection later.

 The environment that my parent’s generation operated in required little more than the achiever level of development.
 Leaders today who develop themselves into the later stages have access to expanded and highly-attuned mental, emotional, and relational capacities that others don’t.
 They not only see and feel situations and people differently, but they see and feel more than other leaders.
 They are aware of more connections, nuances, perspectives, and possibilities.
 They are able to act with greater wisdom and deeper care than ever before.
-This enhances their ability to effectively respond to the complex, ambiguous, and ever shifting challenges of 21st Century Leadership.
+This enhances their ability to effectively respond to the complex, ambiguous, and ever-shifting challenges of 21st Century Leadership.